silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 on the `Page` class.
 This includes the first level of relationships, as defined on `has_one`, `has_many`, or `many_many`.

-[notice]
+> [!WARNING]
-Fields on relationships will not inherit the `*` fields selector, and will only expose their ID by default.
+> Fields on relationships will not inherit the `*` fields selector, and will only expose their ID by default.
-To add additional fields for those relationships you will need to add the corresponding `DataObject` model types.
+> To add additional fields for those relationships you will need to add the corresponding `DataObject` model types.
-[/notice]

 The `*` value on `operations` tells the schema to create all available queries and mutations for the DataObject, including: